 I completed both primary and secondary school in Kenya state schools.
-I initially thought I would endup in science as I was very good at science and my dad was also a science lecturer.
+I initially thought I would end up in science as I was very good at science and my dad was also a science lecturer.
 I in fact applied and was accepted to study a Degree In Pharmacy at the University of Pennsylvania, USA.
 That was never to happen though…

 I gained a passion for law back in the year 2000 following my unlawful arrest by police back in Nairobi, Kenya.
 The saga led to me being held incommunicado for several days in a police extortion scheme until I was assisted by a lawyer.
-This left me vowing to learn the law, and to fight for my rights and the rights of others.
+This left me vowing to learn the law and to fight for my rights and the rights of others.

 The main reason I joined the profession was to help and advocate for peoples rights, especially those who didn’t have a voice.
-Following Law School I joined a local insurance firm in Kenya.
-I felt that this fell short of my objectives, as I acted in defense of insurance companies, hindering the rightful compensation of families, who had often suffered loss in motor accidents.
+Following Law School, I joined a local insurance firm in Kenya.
+I felt that this fell short of my objectives, as I acted in defence of insurance companies, hindering the rightful compensation of families, who had often suffered a loss in motor accidents.
 I yearned to work in a role which would involve assisting the less fortunate, minorities and those fighting for justice against the big corporations and governments.

 I initially thought that I would best achieve this aim by working for civil societies, so I chose to study a Masters in International Law with International Relations, thus equipping myself with the required skills.
-In the UK I sought work with civil societies protecting minorities, and as a migrant I naturally gravitated towards assisting refugees, asylum seekers and other migrants, as I saw the distress caused by the endless red tape and injustices of the system.
+In the UK I sought work with civil societies protecting minorities, and as a migrant, I naturally gravitated towards assisting refugees, asylum seekers and other migrants, as I saw the distress caused by the endless red tape and injustices of the system.
 I initially worked for a Legal Aid firm but became frustrated with the increasing reduction of cases in which we could assist.
 I chose to go it alone, assisting clients by offering free initial advice and flexible, reasonable fees.